Click on to add item to you favourites list

 |

-Get a feel for Ethiopia’s urban side on a city tour of Addis Ababa.
-This sprawling city is the political capital of the country as well as Ethiopia’s cultural and commercial hub.
-It is filled with ancient history, reflected in the many beautiful churches scattered throughout the city, and is also the burial site of former Emperor Haile Selassie and the Imperial family.
-Your city tour will take you through various suburbs to explore the rich cultural diversity of Addis Ababa’s population as well as to view some of the more popular landmarks in the city.
-These include: Mesqel Square, one of the most noted squares in the city and site of the annual Mesqel where thousands gather to celebrate every September; the presidential palace; the Addis Ababa University, the oldest and largest higher learning and research institution in at the city; and the Piazza, offering great views of the surrounding urban landscape. |
+Explore the urban side of Ethiopia on a tour of Addis Ababa.
+This sprawling city is the country's political capital and its cultural and commercial center.
+It is steeped in ancient history, as evidenced by the many churches scattered throughout the city.
+It is also the burial place of the former Emperor Haile Selassie and the imperial family.
+Your city tour will take you to different suburbs to explore the rich cultural diversity of Addis Ababa's population and see some of the city's landmarks.
+These include Meskel Square, which is one of the city's iconic squares and venue for the annual Meskel, the commemoration feast of the finding of the True Holy Cross of Christ, where thousands of people gather to celebrate each September.
+Addis Ababa University, formerly the imperial palace of Emperor Haile Selassie, is today the city's oldest and largest institution of higher learning.
+Finally, Entoto, which offers a magnificent view of the surrounding cityscape.

 |